squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 Material for MkDocs supports a large number of [Python Markdown] extensions, which is part of what makes it so attractive for technical writing.
-Following is a list of all supported extensions, linking to the relevant sections of the [reference] for what features they need to be enabled.
+Following is a list of all supported extensions, linking to the relevant sections of the reference for what features they need to be enabled.

   [Python Markdown]: https://python-markdown.github.io/
-  [reference]: ../../reference/abbreviations.md

 ## Supported extensions